mezzio/mezzio/docs/book/reference/migration/to-v2.md

 `OPTIONS` _should_ be supported for any given resource, so that consumers can determine what methods are allowed for the given resource.

-To make this happen, the Expressive project implemented several features.
+To make this happen, the Mezzio project implemented several features.

-First, zend-expressive-router 1.3.0 introduced several features in both `Zend\Expressive\Router\Route` and `Zend\Expressive\Router\RouteResult` to help consumers implement support for `HEAD` and `OPTIONS` in an automated way.
+First, mezzio-router 1.3.0 introduced several features in both `Mezzio\Router\Route` and `Mezzio\Router\RouteResult` to help consumers implement support for `HEAD` and `OPTIONS` in an automated way.
 The `Route` class now has two new methods, `implicitHead()` and `implicitOptions()`;
 these each return a boolean `true` value if support for those methods is